lucavallin/verto/README.md

 Follow these simple steps:

-- The goal is to narrow down projects for new open-source contributors.
-To maintain the quality of projects in First Issue, please make sure the GitHub repository you want to add meets the following criteria:
+- To maintain the quality of projects in First Issue, please make sure the GitHub repository you want to add meets the following criteria:

   - It has at least three issues with the `good first issue` label or other labels defined in `firstissue.json` (see `labels` and the end).